Fictionary Story Teller: Write the Best Version of Your Story!

 Please note: At the time of writing, Fictionary doesn’t have an affiliate program, so there’s no financial benefit to me if you choose to subscribe.
 However, I have managed to negotiate a discount for you, just for visiting and (hopefully) subscribing to My-Buzz.com.

 I really, really wish I’d found Fictionary at least six months sooner.
 The time it would have saved me and the ease with which I could have fixed some especially tricky issues would be well worth the subscription cost.
-Let me show you something of how it works.
+Let me show you something about how it works.

 Fictionary works with either Word or Google docs.
 I use a MacBook, so I thought that might be a sticking point.
 No problems, though.
 I used Pages—the Apple word processing app—to write my first rough outline and Scrivener to do my first draft.
 Both of these have the ability to save and export as Word documents.